The Center Campaign

 for those who come to St Mary’s Center for Women and Children there is HOPE.

-At St. Mary’s Center for Women and Children we are working to address the challenges of poverty, homelessness as well as trauma and abuse.
+At St. Mary’s Center for Women and Children we are working to address the challenges of poverty, homelessness, trauma, and abuse.
 We help empower women to move beyond their present circumstances and build lives that are sustainable for themselves and for their children.

 Our focus is on the individual.
-We provide wrap-around assistance: housing, job training and employment, parent education, and emotional supports – a one stop-shop for homeless or those at risk of becoming homeless.
+We provide wrap-around assistance: housing, job training and employment, parent education, and emotional supports – a one stop-shop for people who are experiencing homelessness or those at risk of becoming homeless.

 The statistics are grim.
 Overall, the City of Boston has seen a 5.6% increase in homeless men, women, and children.
 A high concentration of this homeless population is from the Dorchester, Mattapan, and Roxbury neighborhoods.
-The number of homeless families has increased 25%, and a high percentage of these homeless families are headed by single women.
-The percentage of homeless youth has increased 35%.
+The number of homeless families has increased 25%, and a high percentage of homeless families are headed by single women.
 Twenty-one percent of all Boston residents live below the Federal poverty level.
 Equally troubling, is well over 25% of Dorchester, Mattapan, and Roxbury residents 18 years of age and older, do not have a high-school diploma or equivalent.

-During our nearly 25 years of providing evidence-based support we have found if an individual, particularly a single mother has the 3’E’s – emotional well-being, education and employment, she can lift an entire family out of poverty.
-St Mary’s Center acts as safety net for women, teen girls and children.
-We also serve the dads of the children living in our programs.
+During our 25 years of providing evidence-based support we have found that if an individual, particularly a single mother has the 3’E’s – emotional well-being, education and employment, she can lift an entire family out of poverty.

 A new Community Resource Center on the St. Mary’s Center Campus in Dorchester